darkmuggle/muggle.dev/git_tricks.md

 When I run `git recom` it uses the previous commit message, while `git recommit` allows me update the message.
 The best part is even though the `-a` (all) is there, using `git recom <file>` will only change the file in that commit.

-And unlike `--amend`'s behavior using the previous date, these commands use the ammended date stamp.
+And unlike `--amend`'s behavior using the previous date, these commands use the amended date stamp.

 _Here be dragons_: The danger to these commands is that you can accidentally update an commit you are not intending to change.

 ### the long weekend

-After a long weekend, time off, or night of indulgent potions, or even losing track of which branch.
+After a long weekend, time off, or night of indulgent potions, or even losing track of which branch, finding out what branch was last worked on can be a pain.
 This little spell I found thanks to divination on Google (my apologies for not including attribution):

 ```
 [alias]